karanjot-khatter/finer-vision/README.md

 1) Clone the repository from github.
 2) The 'node_modules' folder should be missing, so to retrieve this we must execute the following command: npm install
-3) Install the latest version of node and npm (as this is required for this react app).
+3) Install the latest version of node and npm (as this is a react app).
 4) MySQL
 - Create a database called finer_vision
-- Execute the following query:
+- Create the following query:

 CREATE TABLE Users (
     id int NOT NULL,